-- (a) Matters of Discretion - (i) Bulk and location of buildings; - (ii) Noise generated by the activity and the measures used to avoid, remedy or mitigate adverse effects on the amenity of the surrounding area; - (iii) Duration of the proposed community activity; - (iv) Provision for carparking to meet the demand generated by the activity and the measures used to avoid, remedy or mitigate adverse effects on the safety and efficiency of the road network; and - (v) The nature and magnitude of adverse effects on the character and amenity of the open space and surrounding area. - (vi) Whether the proposed activity is compatible with other activities within the park or reserve, and is complementary to the open space values.
+- (a) Matters of Discretion - (i) Bulk and location of buildings; - Noise generated by the activity and the measures used to avoid, remedy or mitigate adverse effects on the amenity of the surrounding area; - (iii) Duration of the proposed community activity; - (iv) The measures used to avoid, remedy or mitigate adverse effects on the safety and efficiency of the road network; and - (v) The nature and magnitude of adverse effects on the character and amenity of the open space and surrounding area. - (vi) Whether the proposed activity is compatible with other activities within the park or reserve, and is complementary to the open space values.